anshul231193/Multi_Threaded_Web_Server_In_C/README.md

 hi.html : File used for testing the server.

 You can use your own html, txt files for testing.
 Image files are not supported.

+myhttpd_ketan.c : This file contains the actual code.